A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 Still, they frequently don’t create a true “private network” with anything significant on the local network due to the provider and the application.
 Despite that, the term is becoming more common.

-The general public primarily uses the term “VPN service” or “VPN,” particularly for a commercially distributed product or service that uses a virtual private network protocol to channel internet traffic.
+The general public primarily uses “VPN service” or “VPN,” particularly for a commercially distributed product or service that uses a virtual private network protocol to channel internet traffic.

-This is so that an IP address of the service provider’s server seems to the public to be the user’s IP address.
+This is so that the public perceives the IP address of the service provider’s server as the user’s IP address.

 Relying on the features adequately implemented, the user’s traffic, location, and/or real IP address may be concealed from the public.